mateuszanella/php-archive-stream/docs/USAGE.md

 For example, there may be many naming conventions for gunzipped TAR files, such as `tar.gz`, `tgz`, or `tar.gzip`.

-In this case, the library register an alias as follows:
+In this case, the library registers an alias as follows:

 ```php
 $manager->alias('tgz', 'tar.gz');